Asthma: Steps in testing and diagnosis

-Your doctor may also want to see whether you have any other conditions that often accompany asthma and can make symptoms worse.
+Your doctor may also want to see whether you have other conditions that often accompany asthma and can worsen symptoms.
 These include:

 - Hay fever

 Your doctor may also perform allergy tests.
-These can be either skin tests or blood tests, or both.
-Allergy tests aren't specifically used to diagnose asthma.
-But, they can help identify an allergic condition, such as hay fever, that may be causing your symptoms or worsening existing asthma.
+These can be skin tests, blood tests or both.
+Although not used to diagnose asthma, allergy tests can help identify an allergic condition, such as hay fever, that may be causing your symptoms or worsening existing asthma.

 See more In-depth

-- Sawicki G, et al. Chronic asthma in children younger than 12 years: Evaluation and diagnosis. http://www.uptodate.com/home/index.html.
-Accessed April 12, 2011.
+- Sawicki G, et al. Asthma in children younger than 12 years: Initial evaluation and diagnosis. https://www.uptodate.com/contents/search.
+Accessed March 20, 2020.